billynewport/datasurface/README.md

 ## Modern Data Types

 DataSurface supports the multiple of floating point formats (low precision floating point types) widely using in machine learning and artificial intelligence research.
-It also supports the traditional data types such as strings, integers, dates and times.
+It also supports the traditional data types such as strings, integers, dates, arrays, maps, structures and times.
+See the [Data Types](docs/DataTypes.md) document for more information.

 ## Traditional Data pipeline systems